apramus/invFSxfunc/README.md

 Ramus AP, Silliman BR, Thomsen MS, Long ZT (2017) An invasive foundation species enhances multifunctionality in a coastal ecosystem. *Proc Natl Acad Sci USA* 114(32):8580-8585. http://www.pnas.org/content/114/32/8580

-**`The authors request that you cite the above article when using these data or modified code in a publication.`**
+`The authors request that you cite the article above when using these data or code in a publication.`

 This files contained by this repository are numbered sequentially in the order they appear in our data analysis and figure generation workflow, each of which is described below.
 To use our code, you will need R installed with the AICcmodavg, broom, ggplot2, nls2, and reshape2 libraries, including their dependencies.
 You will also need to install the multifunc library from Jarrett Byrnes (http://github.com/jebyrnes/multifunc).